jbrage/ExcitonQuenching/README.md

 ```
 which creates the shared object evolveDensitiesCython.so.

-## Run an example
+## Example
-Run an example with the BCF-12 scintillator exposed to a helium ion at several energies:
+Run an example where the BCF-12 scintillator is exposed to a helium ion at several energies:
 ```
 python3 example.py
 ```